browserbase/BrowseGPT/README.md

 ## Learn More

-To learn more about Next.js and Browserbase, take a look at the following resources:
+To learn more about Vercel AI SDK and Browserbase, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Vercel AI SDK](https://www.npmjs.com/package/ai) - learn about Vercel AI SDK features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - [Browserbase](https://www.browserbase.com/) - offers a reliable, high performance serverless developer platform to run, manage, and monitor headless browsers at scale.